-Concept 'D' Evaluatio on Inforn nation Evaluation Results Concept Description and Illustration Category Evaluation Criteria Scoring Key Score Comments Addresses the identified operational and safety concerns at the Columbia +1 Fully addresses the identified operation, capacity, and queuing concerns +1 A combined single roundabout and the lane widening at the Laurel Lane/I-84 EB ramp terminal would meet the long-term capacity needs of the interchange (see Appendix D).
-Boulevard, WB ramp terminal, and EB ramp terminals -1 Partially addresses the identified operations, capacity, and queuing concerns Concept 'D' combines the Laurel Lane/Columbia Boulevard intersection and the Laurel Lane/I-84 WB ramp terminal intersections into one single-lane roundabout intersection.
-The new roundabout intersection would be located at the approximate location of the existing Laurel Lane/I-84 WB ramp terminal.
-The east and west legs of Columbia Boulevard are realigned to connect to the new roundabout intersection.
-Other improvements to the interchange include: Transportation Improves walking and biking access along Laurel Lane +1 Improves walking and biking to existing and future destinations along Laurel Lane +1 The combined intersection roundabout and widening of Laurel Lane can be designed to adequately accommodate pedestrian and bicycle movements.
-No changes would be needed to the recently constructed multi-modal infrastructure along the north side of Columbia Boulevard. -1 Does not improve walking or biking to existing or future destination along Laurel Lane A potential bypass lane for WB movements along Columbia Boulevard.
+Concept 'D' Evaluati on Inform nation Concept Description and Illustration Category Evaluation Criteria Scoring Key s Addresses the identified operational and safety concerns at the Columbia +1 Fully addresses the identified operation, capacity, and queuing concerns Boulevard, WB ramp terminal, and EB ramp terminals -1 Partially addresses the identified operations, capacity, and queuing concerns Concept 'D' combines the Laurel Lane/Columbia Boulevard intersection and the Laurel Lane/I-84 WB ramp erminal intersections into one single-lane roundabout intersection.
+The new roundabout intersection woul be located at the approximate location of the existing Laurel Lane/I-84 WB ramp terminal.
+The east and wes egs of Columbia Boulevard are realigned to connect to the new roundabout intersection.
+Other mprovements to the interchange include: Improves walking and biking access along Laurel Lane +1 Improves walking and biking to existing and future destinations along Laurel Lane -1 Does not improve walking or biking to existing or future destination along Laurel Lane A potential bypass lane for WB movements along Columbia Boulevard.
 A potential bypass slip lane connecting the WB off ramp to eastbound Columbia Boulevard.
-Widening of Laurel Lane south of the I-84 WB ramp terminal roundabout to a three-lane cross section in Land Use/ +1 Alternative provides for long-term growth in the study area with minimal ROW impacts +1 No right-of-way impacts are anticipated. order to develop a southbound left-turn lane at the Laurel Lane/I-84 EB ramp terminal.
+Widening of Laurel Lane south of the I-84 WB ramp terminal roundabout to a three-lane cross section in Land Use/ +1 Alternative provides for long-term growth in the study area with minimal ROW impacts Widening of Lader Late south of the Four working terminal roundabout to a time closs section in order to develop a southbound left-turn lane at the Laurel Lane/I-84 EB ramp terminal.
 Widening of the I-84 EB off ramp to provide a separate left/through and right-turn lane for long-term operations and queue management purposes.
-Economic Development Minimizes right-of-way impacts -1 Alternative precludes long-term growth or has significant ROW impacts CONCERT D' Rent of Marrow (AMP Hadder Days - August State Access Spacing Moves in the direction of ODOT access spacing requirements +1 Moves in the direction of ODOT's access spacing guidelines +1 The combination of the Laurel Lane/Columbia Boulevard intersection with the I-84 WB ramp terminal eliminates the close intersection spacing issue.
-However, such a design brings the functional hierarchy principal into question by aligning a local street (Columbia Boulevard) connection opposite a freeway ramp terminal.
-This design would likely need special consideration from ODOT and FHWA.
-Columbia paud -1 Does not move in the direction of ODOT's access spacing guidelines Columbia Blvd +1 Low construction costs Cost Cost relative to other concepts 0 Moderate construction costs 0 This concept has a planning level cost estimate of approximately \$1.75M.
-The costs associated with a combined roundabout and realigned EB and WB Columbia Boulevard approaches are anticipated to be moderate relative to other concepts.
-WI WI -1 Substantial construction costs 30 +1 Project can be constructed with relative ease and/or can maintain existing traffic during construction.
-Lauren I Implementation Constructability -1 Construction of improvements will be a physical challenge and/or will require major detours during construction. -1 Construction is likely to require some detours and/or temporary lanes in order to maintain traffic flow.
-However, the Laurel Lane/Columbia Boulevard intersection can remain open during most of the construction period. +3 Total Score Sole I' = 700' Miscellaneous Evaluation Comments & ASSOCIATES & 200 100 0 200 The roundabouts can likely be designed to accommodate typical large trucks.
-Oversized truck loads would need special design consideration.
-Note: Sketch is for illustrative purposes only.
-The optional slip-la ane connecting the WB off-ram to EB Columbi a Boulevard would better address a major movement in the wee ekday AM peak hour.
-It may also have private property impacts. need to be lengthened to better address the high pea None of the identi fied interchange improvements woul ld impact or require changes from the previously identified loca l circulatio on improvements to Laurel Lane south of the interchange.
-Next Steps/Justification
+Economic Development Minimizes right-of-way impacts -1 Alternative precludes long-term growth or has significant ROW impacts Access Spacing Moves in the direction of ODOT access spacing requirements +1 Moves in the direction of ODOT's access spacing guidelines Columbia pu -1 Does not move in the direction of ODOT's access spacing guidelines Columbia Blvd +1 Low construction costs Cost Cost relative to other concepts 0 Moderate construction costs -1 Substantial construction costs Τ 30 +1 Project can be constructed with relative ease and/or can maintain existing traffic during construction.
+Implementation Constructability -1 Construction of improvements will be a physical challenge and/or will require major detours during construction.
+Miscellaneous Evaluation Comments large trucks.
+Oversized truck loads would need speci ane connecting the WB off-ram to EB Columbia a Boulevard would better address a major movement ın t Note: Sketch is for illustrative purposes only. amn may need to be lengthened to better address the bigh no akin Note: Sketch is for illustrative purposes only.
+While not reflecte ed in the concept sketch, the WB off-r need to be lengthened to better address the high pe or require changes from the previously identified loc

 Include for further consideration.
-This concept scored well from a traffic operations, land use/right-of-way impact, and cost perspective.
+This concept scored well from a traffic operations, land use/right-of-way impact, an